Becoming an Executive Parent for your LD Child

 Yes, of course you respect and work with teachers.
 This post talks about some techniques for that.
 But if you think that your child has learning problems, then go after support.
 If your child is traumatized by what happens in the classroom, go ahead and step forward to change things.
 And if your child is overworked by homework every night, set up a meeting with the teacher, and go renegotiate how she handles homework and your child.

 Too many parents start acting like the child in situations where their child cannot do homework.
 Remember, if your child can’t do the homework, it’s the responsibility of the teacher.
-First of all, they shouldn’t be sending home more than 15 minutes of homework for each year of school.
-But secondly, a teacher should never send homework home that a child cannot do.
-If your child can’t do the homework, push the homework right back to the teacher.
+Experts say that teachers shouldn’t be sending home more than 15 minutes of homework for each year of school.
+And a teacher should never send homework home that a child cannot do.
+If your child can’t do the homework, do NOT spend hours every night trying to fix things.
+Instead, push the homework right back to the teacher.

 Third, be an executive parent and think powerfully and strategically about how to parent your child